Barbara A. Murphy

 • Solid State Storage Drives, Inv.
 No. 337-TA-1097 (BiTMICRO v.
 Lenovo, et. al.) Represented the Lenovo respondents against allegations of patent infringement.
 Investigation terminated based on settlement.

 • Carbon and Alloy Steel, Inv.
-No. 337-TA-1002 (U.S. Steel Corp. against the Chinese Steel Industry).
+No. 337-TA-1002 (S. Steel Corp. against the Chinese Steel Industry).
 Represented respondent Masteel Group against allegations of antitrust violations and false designation of origin.
 Commission ruled in Masteel’s favor.

 • Portable Electronic Devices, Inv.
 No. 337-TA-994 (Creative Technology v.
 Sony, et al.).
 Represented respondent Sony against allegations of patent infringement.
 Obtained 100-day hearing and invalidated the asserted patent under §101.
 Prevailed at the Commission and on appeal.